Coffee Candy – An Addictive Treat You Never Knew You Needed

 After the fourth or fifth cup of coffee, however, the appeal starts to wane.
 The flavour is still delicious, but our bellies are full, and the caffeine jitters are kicking in.
 Now is the time to turn to coffee candy.

-Keep reading for our list of the top four best coffee sweets this year.
+Keep reading for our list of the top four best coffee candies this year.

 At A Glance: